 responses on the skin, including hives, itching, and swelling

-Runny nose, sneezing, and nasal congestion are nasal symptoms.
+Runny noses, sneezing, and nasal congestion are nasal symptoms.

 gastrointestinal signs such nausea, diarrhea, and stomach pain